DVerma19/QC_Gates/README.md

 # QC_Gates
-Install files using the command pip install flask flaskwebgui qiskit matplotlib pylatexenc
+Install files using the command pip install flask flaskwebgui qiskit matplotlib

 and then run the main file